brentd09/AZ040Labs/PowerShell-Lab-09.md

    ```

 3. Use the Username and Password in the Resources tab of the lab instructions
-   - The username will be very long and be similar format to: User1-21764458@LODSPRODMCA.onmicrosoft.com
+   - The username is the new outlook.com email that you built for your Azure Pass
 4. In the Azure portal choose "Maybe Later" on the "Welcome to Microsoft Azure dialog box"
 5. In the search bar at the top of the portal type "Subscriptions"
 6. Choose Subscriptions from the drop down menu